 Marketing and sales software company HubSpot found Zoom’s functions extremely useful to connect more than 1,500 global employees.

 HubSpot’s director of collaboration Neal Piliavin explains: “Our people like the ease and quickness of joining [calls], and the ease of screen sharing.
 Calendar integrations allow Zoom to integrate easily into our enterprise software stack.
-We’re averaging close to 1,000 meetings a day over Zoom.”
+We’re averaging close to 1,000 meetings a day over Zoom.” (and that was before lockdowns)

 Increasingly, global companies and flexible work arrangements make video conferencing indispensable.
 Constant improvements can be expected in this area.
 Choose your favorite and keep it up to date.